 - Hyperlinks – A link may not be all it appears to be.
 Hovering over a link shows you the actual URL where you will be directed upon clicking on it.
 It could be completely different or it could be a popular website with a misspelling, for instance www.bankofarnerica.com – the ‘m’ is actually an ‘r’ and an ‘n’, so look carefully.

 - Attachments – If you see an attachment in an email you weren’t expecting or that doesn’t make sense, don’t open it!
 They often contain payloads like ransomware or other viruses.
 The only file type that is always safe to click on is a .txt file.

 - Unusual Sender – Whether it looks like it’s from someone you don’t know or someone you do know, if anything seems out of the ordinary, unexpected, out of character or just suspicious in general don’t click on it!

 Generally, emails sent by a cybercriminals are masked so they appear to be sent by a business whose services are used by the recipient.
 A bank will not ask for personal information via email or suspend your account if you do not update your personal details within a certain period of time.
-Most banks and financial institutions also usually provide an account number or other personal details within the email, which ensures it’s coming from a reliable source.
+Most banks and financial institutions also usually DO NOT provide an account number or other personal details within the email, which ensures it’s coming from a reliable source.